Bertrand31/WikipediaPipeline/README.md

 Lastly, I chose to use Cats extensively in order to write code as functional, safe and declarative as possible.

+## Miscellaneous

+You'll notice that I'm using the `scala-newtype` library to wrap the WikiStat type.
+It provides an equivalent of Haskell's `newtype` in Scala.
+The idea of a `newtype` is to wrap a type into another, more specific type, so that we can enforce more type safety throughout the codebase.
+We could also achieve that using a regular case class, however a newtype incurs no runtime overhead at all, because it is removed altogether at compile time, and replaced by the underlying type: thus, we get the best of both worlds.
+Type safety at no runtime cost.

 ## Future developments